w3c/ColorWeb-CG/hdr_html_canvas_element.md

 If omitted, `minimumLuminance` is equal to 0.

-The color volume is nominal because it MAY be smaller or larger than the actual color volume of image content, but SHOULD not be larger.
+The color volume is nominal because it MAY be smaller or larger than the actual color volume of image content, but SHOULD not be smaller.

-If present, `colorVolumeMetadata` SHOULD completely defined the tone mapping algorithm  used when rendering the image to a display.
+If present, `colorVolumeMetadata` SHOULD completely define the tone mapping algorithm  used when rendering the image to a display.
 For example, the _rec2100-pq to srgb_ mapping specified in Annex A uses the `minimumLuminance` and `maximumLuminance` parameters.